 Drink a lot of water: and don’t be tempted otherwise

 We’ve all been to fancy airport lounges like the United Polaris Lounge at Washington Dulles, seen an open bar, and knocked back one too many glasses of champagne.
 But if you really want to feel right when you reach Barcelona, then consider skipping booze (and coffee) altogether, and H20 it the entire layover.
 Wine induces sleep, yes, but of the very worst quality, and dehydration from caffeine will affect your REM cycle.
 Instead, take advantage of the buffet station and sip bubbles via sparkling water.
-In Barcelona you can do it like a true Spaniard: siesta upon arrival then drink till you pass out at Kimpton Vividora’s Terraza de Vivi rooftop bar.
+In Barcelona you can do it like a true Spaniard: siesta upon arrival then have a drink at Kimpton Vividora’s Terraza de Vivi rooftop bar.

 Get some light exercise at your destination

 Hours in the same position will leave your body feeling cramped and fatigued.
 If it’s still daytime at your destination, give a light cardio workout a go (the benefits double if you do it out in the sunshine).
 You’ll feel pumped from the rush of endorphins, which in turn will help reduce stress and promote a better night’s sleep.
-Just landed in LA after a grueling trip west?
+Just landed in LA after a grueling trip?
 Hit up one of the many trails, or squeeze in a few pool laps at the Kimpton Hotel Wilshire and you’ll generate a much-needed boost to power through the evening’s attractions before nightfall.

 Only some sleep on the plane if it’s night at the destination

 Just because it’s 6pm in Chicago and you’ve just taken off, doesn’t mean you should stay wired to CST till you arrive in Cape Town.
 Start the jet lag fight as soon as you board, even if that means missing a recently added on-board blockbuster or the tea and pretzels.
-Certain airlines and classes are able to work meals around your sleep patterns, such as Virgin Atlantic’ Upper Class, whereby guests can select a ‘quick’ version of in-flight meals so they can focus on sleep (the lie-down bed, pajamas, and bed linens sure help too).